 Dermal Fillers are a simple, safe, non-surgical procedure where a natural non-permanent gel is used to define facial contours, and revolumise, enhance lips and smooth wrinkles.

-Dermal Fillers are a modified form of hyaluronic acid which restore volume and fullness to the skin, enhance facial shape and create fuller lips.
-These incredible products have changed cosmetic medicine over the last 10 years.
-We are now able to achieve in less than an hour, what used to require surgery, downtime and great expense.
+Dermal Fillers are a modified form of hyaluronic acid that restores volume and fullness to the skin, enhances facial shape and creates fuller lips.
+Over the last 10 year, these incredible products have changed cosmetic medicine .
+In less than an hour we are now able to achieve what used to require surgery, downtime and great expense.

 Best of all, dermal fillers are safe, non-permanent and can be dissolved if the result is not to your liking.

 What areas can be treated with Dermal Filler?